uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_ML_method.rst

 possible values.
 Otherwise, the parameters will be assigned to the parameter_grid parameter which will be later used for grid search and cross-validation.

-Full specification that trains the added ML method on the simulated data would look like this:
+Full specification that simulates the data and trains the added ML method on that data would look like this:

 .. indent with spaces
 .. code-block:: yaml